 Meet The Team

 Meet the faces behind the iconic brand.
 The key guardians of Johnnie Walker whisky - blenders, brand ambassadors and world leading bartenders - are the people who keep John Walker’s spirit alive in the work they do.

 The blending of Scotch whisky is both an art and a science.
 For Johnnie Walker, this is a depth of skill, dedication and knowledge of whisky types that stretches back nearly two centuries.
 This section takes you through the blending process.

 Explore Johnnie Walker's portfolio of whiskies, including tasting notes, guidance and expert serving suggestions.

-Discover The Little Black Book of Highball recipes, brought to you by Johnnie Walker and Diageo Bar Academy.
+Discover The Little Black Book of Whisky Cocktails, brought to you by Johnnie Walker and Diageo Bar Academy.

 Whether you want to recreate the classics or explore the world in seven highballs, this ever-evolving booklet will be your go-to for the latest highball creations from across the globe.

 - In 1934, John Walker & Sons was granted a Royal Warrant to supply whisky to the royal household (still held today).

 - Johnnie Walker has been the world’s No. 1 Scotch whisky for over 30 years (IWSR).